October 9, 2025

 Why measurement error?

-Why it happens:
+Why bias happens:

-• humans who are being observed have motives/incentives to mis-represent things
+• humans who are being observed have motives/incentives to misrepresent things

 • humans use measurement tools for purposes other than intended

-Systematic Measurement Error/Bias
+Systematic Measurement Error/Bias Common Causes

 Examples:

-• Resume experiments show HR professionals exhibit gender, racial bias in evaluating “professionalism” for job
+• Resume experiments show HR professionals exhibit gender, racial bias in evaluating “professionalism” for job.

-• Perceptions of “objective threat” written in police reports
+• Perceptions of “objective threat” written in police reports.

 • Little and Meng (2024) on democracy scores.

-Systematic Measurement Error/Bias Causes
+Systematic Measurement Error/Bias Common Causes

 (\(2\)) Motives/Incentives to mis-represent: beyond researchers, people generating the data